 If set, the Slurm controller will set the corresponding variables,

 SLURM_CPUS_PER_TASK in the

 environment of the running job.

-If not set, the default values of 1 task and 1 CPU are used.
+If not set, the default values of 1 task and 1 core per task are applied.

 It is possible to request one or more GPUs for your job on some of the VSC clusters that provide them.
 For cluster-specific usage instructions, please consult the respective documentation sources: